mobilecoinfoundation/mcips/text/0002-encrypted-memos.md

 overhead for representing the `e_memo` field.)

 With 26 byte memos, we would have the size of `ETxOutRecord` at 187 and hit the 10 threshold.
-But 26 bytes is extremely limiting and we would not be able to use cryptographic primitives with 128-bit security in applications if we had this much space.
+But with this size, we would not be able to use multiple cryptographic primitives with 128-bit security in a single memo, which is what we would like to be able to do in applications.

 An `ETxOutRecord` size of 207 is actually 3 bytes below the threshold for 9.
 So, we are leaving 3 bytes on the table.
 It seems okay to leave a small fudge factor in case there is something we overlooked